-Writer's name & designation 1⁄2 mark
+- Writer's name & designation 1/2+1/2 mark

-Content: Under content one mark should be given for each of the following points in the notice, provided that it is clearly and accurately expressed.
+- Content: Under content one mark should be given for each of the following points in the notice, provided that it is clearly and accurately expressed.
 Only half a mark should be awarded for each value point which is largely correct, but includes minor inaccuracy in grammar, spelling or punctuation.
 If a student adds any other relevant information, he should not be penalized.

+- School celebrating the Environment Week (14th July to 19th July) 1 mark

+- Inter house activities planned.

+1 mark

-- School celebrating the Environment Week (14th July to 19th July) - Inter house activities planned. - Prefects to attend a meeting, date, venue and agenda for meeting to be discussed. - 4.
-Objective: To use an appropriate style and format to write a message.
+- Prefects to attend a meeting, date, venue and agenda for meeting to be discussed.

+1 mark

+Message

+4. Objective : To use an appropriate style and format to write a message.

 Marking : Format 2 marks

 Content 3 marks

-Format includes
+Format i ncludes

-Date 1⁄2 mark
+• Date 1⁄2 mark

 • Time 1⁄2 mark

 • Salutation 1⁄2 mark

-• Writer's name/signature 1⁄2 mark
+• Writer's name/signature

-Content: important details
+Content : important details